Paul Summers

 Trained to Be a Fighting Machine

-Paul Summers and his brother served in the same platoon in the 1st Marine Division.
-His brother fixed radios, while Paul Summers dug trenches as a grunt.
-Neither brother questioned being sent to a place in Asia they had never heard of.
-They flew into Korea under the cover of darkness.
+Paul Summers recalls when he and his brother served in the same platoon in the 1st Marine Division during the Korean War.
+He explains that his brother fixed radios, while he dug trenches as a grunt.
+He discusses how neither brother questioned being sent to a place in Asia they had never heard of and that they flew into Korea under the cover of darkness.

 Share YouTube: